leipzig/SandwichesWithSnakemake/README.md

 ```

 ### How do I tell Snakemake which list of kids to process as a command line argument?
+There are (at least) two ways we can accomplish this:

+#### Use a sentinel
-You can override config file settings on the commandline, but the best way to do tell Snakemake to really something is to treat the processed file as a sentinel target and use a function that return a list of sandwiches as input.
+The sentinel strategy creates an output file as a sentinel, fake target from our list file and use a function that return a list of sandwiches as input.

 This is easier if we maintain consistent naming conventions, i.e. we suffix lists as .List.txt.
 Our sentinel will be `Kid.List` to process a file called `Kid.List.txt`.